-(L) ONOPTOUT – On-Line and the hour is a RUC Buy-Back Hour;
+(J) ONOPTOUT – On-Line and the hour is a RUC Buy-Back Hour;

-(M) SHUTDOWN – The Resource is On-Line and in a shutdown sequence, and has no Ancillary Service Obligations other than Off-Line Non-Spinning Reserve (Non-Spin) which the Resource will provide following the shutdown.
+(K) SHUTDOWN – The Resource is On-Line and in a shutdown sequence, and has no Ancillary Service Obligations other than Off-Line Non-Spinning Reserve (Non-Spin) which the Resource will provide following the shutdown.
 This Resource Status is only to be used for Real-Time telemetry purposes;

-(N) STARTUP – The Resource is On-Line and in a start-up sequence and has no Ancillary Service Obligations.
+(L) STARTUP – The Resource is On-Line and in a start-up sequence and has no Ancillary Service Obligations.
 This Resource Status is only to be used for Real-Time telemetry purposes; and

-(O) OFFQS – Off-Line but available for SCED deployment.
+(M) OFFQS – Off-Line but available for SCED deployment.
 Only qualified Quick Start Generation Resources (QSGRs) may utilize this status;